Zpeugh/Networking/lab3/README.txt

-CSE 3461: Lab 2
+CSE 3461: Lab 3
+Author: Zach Peugh
+Date: 10/10/2016

-This lab implements a simple client-server interface in which a use can spin up a server on a specific port and then use another machine to send a file through a TCP socket to the server where it will be written to disk.
+This lab implements a simple client-server interface in which a use can spin up a server on a specific port and then use another machine to send a file through a UPD socket to the server where it will be written to disk.
+It uses the 'troll' executable as a middleman in order to make sure that the UPD message gets sent without dropping packets.

 The server-side file is "ftps.py" and can be run using the command: